Frequently Asked Questions

 What do I do if my child is missing an item of uniform?

-- Write a note in your child’s planner giving the reason.
+- Speak to your child's class teacher (primary) or (secondary) write a note in your child’s planner giving the reason.
 Replace the item as soon as possible.
-If you need to purchase items of uniform, contact Janet Cumming.
+If you need to purchase items of uniform, contact the uniform supplier here.

 What is the school's behaviour policy?